-On September 26, 2022, the Company entered into a Credit Agreement (the "Credit Agreement") by and among the Company, PNC Bank, National Association, as administrative agent and collateral agent and an L/C Issuer (as defined in the Credit Agreement), and the other lenders, L/C Issuers and parties thereto from time to time.
-The Credit Agreement consists of the 2022 Revolver, which allows the Company to borrow up to \$400.0 million, \$50.0 million of which may be comprised of a letter of credit sub-facility.
+On September 26, 2022, the Company entered into a Credit Agreement (the "Credit Agreement") with PNC Bank, National Association, as administrative agent and collateral agent and an L/C Issuer (as defined in the Credit Agreement), and the other lenders, L/C Issuers, and parties thereto from time to time.
+The Credit Agreement consists of a revolving credit facility (the "2022 Revolver"), which allows the Company to borrow up to \$400.0 million, \$50.0 million of which may be comprised of a letter of credit sub-facility (the "2022 Revolver Sub-facility").
 The borrowing capacity under the Credit Agreement may be increased in accordance with the terms and subject to the adjustments as set forth in the Credit Agreement.
-For example, the borrowing capacity may be increased by an amount up to the greater of \$250.0 million or 100% of Four Quarter Consolidated EBITDA (as defined in the Credit Agreement) if certain criteria are met and subject to certain restrictions.
+Specifically, the borrowing capacity may be increased by an amount up to the greater of \$250.0 million or 100% of Four Quarter Consolidated EBITDA (as defined in the Credit Agreement) if certain criteria are met and subject to certain restrictions.
 Any such increase requires lender approval.
 Proceeds of any borrowings may be used for general corporate purposes.
 The 2022 Revolver is scheduled to mature on September 26, 2027.